IIT-EnergySystemModels/openTEPES/README.rst

 Developers
 ==========
-By cloning the `openTEPES <https://github.com/IIT-EnergySystemModels/openTEPES/tree/master>`_ repository, you can create branches and propose pull-request.
+By cloning the openTEPES from `this link <https://github.com/IIT-EnergySystemModels/openTEPES/tree/master>`_ repository, you can create branches and propose pull-request.
 Any help will be very appreciated.

 Continue like the users for a simple way of executions.